FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Plugin Technical Reference Manual/FLO-2D Plugin Technical Reference Manual.rst

    * - hydcadj
      - REAL
      - Hydraulic conductivity adjustment.
-       This variable will adjust spatially hydraulic conductivity per the conditions in the data Input Manual.
+       This variable will adjust spatially hydraulic conductivity

-       (no units)
+       per the conditions in the data Input Manual (no units).

    * - hydcxx
      - REAL